chronot1995/Engineer2Architect/lab4/README.md

 You will now be able to ping the In-band Management IP / Loopback addresses of all of the OSPF-enabled devices in the lab.

 ### ANSWERS TO THE QUESTIONS

+1. In the previous labs, the campus-dorms-01 was the center of the network topology.
+Now, it is a spoke off of the new network.

+2. No, in this lab we changed the network egress to go through the campus-new-dorms-01 router, rather than the legacy campus-dorms-01 router.

+3. The default route is still learned and propagated through OSPF.
+From the campus-datacenter-01 perspective, the next hop for the default traffic is still coming from the campus-dorms-01 router.
+We did not make any changes to the underlying topology on the legacy side.
+As in question 2, when traffic reaches the campus-dorms-01 router, it now will take the connection to the new network and egress from there.

+4. Linux has an underlying route table, similar to a switch or a router.
+In this lab, the management network is only for the 192.168.121.0/24 network.
+The default route for all other traffic is now the leg connected to the campus-datacenter-01 network.
+This configuration is one way to have a Linux server with legs in multiple networks.
+In lab3, the default route was in the management network and had no way to reach the loopbacks of the routers.